VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Experiments

 \subsection{Main Results}

-To verify the trustworthiness of existing popular OS agents and to assess whether VeriOS-Agent is trustworthy, we conducted experiments with VeriOS-Agent and baseline models on VeriOS-Bench.
+To verify the trustworthiness of existing OS agents and to assess whether VeriOS-Agent is trustworthy, we conducted experiments on VeriOS-Bench.

 As shown in Table~\ref{tab:model_performance}, we have the following key findings: (i) Existing popular OS agents are not trustworthy.
-When facing untrustworthy scenarios, the success rate of the baselines' actions is very low, particularly in cases involving user-induced multiple choices and information missing, where the step-wise success rate ranges only from 0\% to 23.81\%. (ii) VeriOS-Agent is somewhat trustworthy.
+When facing untrustworthy scenarios, the step-wise success rate of the baselines' actions is very low, particularly in cases involving user-induced multiple choices and information missing, where the step-wise success rate ranges only from 0\% to 23.81\%. (ii) VeriOS-Agent is somewhat trustworthy.
 Both VeriOS-Agent-7B and VeriOS-Agent-32B significantly improve the ability to handle untrustworthy scenarios. (iii) While enhancing the capability to address untrustworthy scenarios, VeriOS-Agent maintains its performance in handling normal scenarios without any decline.
+This indicates that the diversity of training data helps improve the generalization of OS agents.